-Noteworthy CharacteristicsElegantissima's berries are white, often tinged with blue and green.
-Its fall color is apricot, gold, and rosey-red.
+Noteworthy Characteristics‘Elegantissima’ has berries that are white and often tinged with blue and green.
+Its fall colors are apricot, gold, and rosey red.
 It is a very adaptable plant, but better stem and leaf color will be achieved in full sun.

-CareFull sun to part shade, with full sun preferred.
-Cut back stems to within 2 or 3 buds of the base or to permanent framework in early spring, then feed or apply well-rotted manure and mulch.
+CarePlant in full sun to partial shade, with full sun preferred.
+Cut back stems to within two or three buds of the base or to permanent framework in early spring, then feed or apply well-rotted manure and mulch.

 PropagationTake hardwood cuttings in fall and winter.